nealthom/egsDashboard/README.md

 # Dashboard still in early development
-To try it out on CodeSandbox download the EGSOccupancy excel file to your computer to test
+To try it out on CodeSandbox download the EGSOccupancy excel file to your computer to drag n drop or click to select.